KingsleyChimezie/DIT/Year2/OOP_semester2_JAVA/README.txt

 Abusive Text detector - by Kingsley Chimezie
 ---------------------------------------------

-My program is intended to allows a user to check a text file for any abusive words.
+My program is intended to allow a user to check a text file for any abusive words.
 The users text file is compared with a second text file containing a library of bad words. any words found would be displayed.